 American artist Glen Orbik was a master of the 'Pulp Noir' genre, which combines the classic chiaroscuro feel of 1940s film Noir with a brilliantly nuanced sense of comic book unreality.
-His dramatic narrative images, which brim with retro urban style, are strangely elegant tributes to a bygone age.
-Glen grew up in Nevada and later moved to California.
-He attended the California Art Institute and studied under the school's founder and renowned illustrator Fred Fixler.
-When Fixler eventually retired Orbik took over teaching figure drawing classes at the Institute, a post he held until his death in 2015.
+His dramatic narratives images, which brim with retro urban style, are strangely elegant tributes to a bygone.
+Grew up in Nevada and later moved to California Art Institute and studied under the school's founder and renowned illustrator Fred Fixler.
+When Fixler eventually retired Orbik took over teaching figure drawing classes at the institute, a post he held until his death in 2015.